ARC 548/ARC 448– Small Built Works

 Students work directly with clients during all phases of the Design-Build process.
 Construction tasks will in- clude wood working–both framing and finished work–steel fabrication, concrete forming & pours, setting hand made terra cotta tiles, landscaping, as well as making Shop Drawings and As-Built Drawings.
-Students will complete Construction Documents through to installed work.
+Students will complete Preliminary Analysis through to Construction Documents and installed work.